Supervised Contrastive Learning for Recommendation: METHODOLOGY

 \subsection{Supervised Comparative Learning}

 After establishing multiple views of the node, we input them into the GCN respectively, and then perform contrastive learning loss on the generated representations.
-Different from InfoNCE, which treats the views of the same node as a positive sample pair, and treats the views of any other different nodes as the negative samples, we propose a supervised contrastive learning loss, which treat similar nodes as the same type and all are regarded as positive sample.
+Different from InfoNCE in formula \ref{infoNCE}, which treats the views of the same node as a positive sample pair, and treats the views of any other different nodes as the negative samples, we propose a supervised contrastive learning loss, which treat similar nodes as the same class and all of those nodes are regarded as positive sample.
 We call this loss supervised InfoNCE(S-InfoNCE):

 Where $ {{1_{[k \notin i]}}} $ denotes an indicator function, when $ k $ is not similar to $ i $, the value is 1, otherwise it is 0.
 While $ {{1_{[j \in i]}}} $ denotes that function, when $ j $ is similar to $ i $. $ {\mathop{\rm sim}\nolimits} \left( {i,j} \right) $ and $ \tau $ is same as infoNCE.